MattTomEd/DevSelectMP3/README.md

 The W3C Markup Validator, W3C CSS Validator and JS Hint services were used to validate every page of the project to ensure there were no syntax errors in the project.

--   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/) - All pages pass with no errors.
+-   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/) - All pages pass with no errors Flask markup causes errors otherwise, but this is to be expected.
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - CSS file passes with no errors.
--   [JS Hint](https://jshint.com/) - JS file passes with no errors Some variables are used by HTML onclick attributes which are not recognised in this check.
+-   [JS Hint](https://jshint.com/) - JS file passes with no errors.
+-   [PEP8](http://pep8online.com/) - app.py passes with no errors.

 ### Responsiveness